 Let’s get to the beer now.
 As you may well imagine, Oktoberfest takes its beer very seriously.
 Turns out, there are only six breweries in Munich (Paulaner, Spaten, Hacker-Pschorr, Augustiner, Hofbräu, and Löwenbräu), and if the beer isn’t from any of those breweries, you’re not finding it at Oktoberfest.
 The beers all have at least a 6 percent alcohol content and, for the most part, are served in one-liter steins.
 Finally, in 1516, a Reinheitsgebot—or “purity”—law was passed to make sure all German breweries were producing the highest quality beer.
 All Oktoberfest beers must meet these standards, so you know you’re drinking the best of the best.

-1-Liter Hofbrauhaus Munchen Glass Beer Stein, $21.30 on Amazon
+1-Liter Hofbrauhaus Munchen Glass Beer Stein, $22 from Amazon

 Raise a glass (preferably a stein) to Oktoberfest.

-So, now that you’ve got all this knowledge, you can take your zest for Oktoberfest straight to the Wiesn and go crazy.
+So, now that you’ve got all this knowledge, you can channel your zest for Oktoberfest into an at-home celebration.
 Use these next few weeks to eat, drink, and be merry!